 Desktop is the predominant medium for B2B businesses, but mobile is also important from an SEO perspective – particularly since Google started to roll out mobile first indexing.

-You could also look to optimise keywords based on search intent and device.
+You could also look to optimize keywords based on search intent and device.
 For example, a B2B decision-maker may use a mobile to carry out product research, before completing a large order via a desktop.
-By optimising keywords for different contexts, you can enhance the likelihood of potential customers finding your site.
+By optimizing keywords for different contexts, you can enhance the likelihood of potential customers finding your site.

 Create Pertinent Content